Prosquid1/ClothesStore/README.md

 - Theme was customized by a free tool called [MaterialPalette](https://www.materialpalette.com/brown/grey)

+#### Note:
-*P.S:* The backend was designed in a way that requests had to be chained, hence the refresh after certain GET/POST requests
+The backend was designed in a way that requests had to be chained, hence the refresh after certain GET/POST requests